 By 2021, it was possible to return to face-to-face, but with some care, face masks, hand sanitizer, etc – we all know this new normal we went through during this time.

-This year, 2022, the idea is to come back stronger and rescue this tradition, further promoting the participation of people (and businesses) in Puerto Morelos, with about 40 altars in the neighborhood and the port, cultural activities, live music, temazcal, hidden rocks and games for the little ones.
-This year the popular phrase “Muerto Morelos” begins to take the form of tradition.
-The 4th Altar Walk seeks to make this place a point of reference in celebration of Día de Muertos so that more people participate, from all over the republic and the world.
+Last year, 2022, the idea was to come back stronger and rescue this tradition, further promoting the participation of people (and businesses) in Puerto Morelos, with about 40 altars in the neighborhood and the port, cultural activities, live music, temazcal, hidden rocks and games for the little ones.
+Last year the popular phrase “Muerto Morelos” began to take the form of tradition.
+The 4th Altar Walk sought to make this place a point of reference in celebration of Día de Muertos so that more people participate, from all over the republic and the world.

-This year an organizing committee was formed in which the great Italo-Morelense artist Sergio Lipari participated.
+Last year an organizing committee was formed in which the great Italo-Morelense artist Sergio Lipari participated.
 He designed the skeleton, lighthouse, poster, and map of the event.
-Additionally, Experience Puerto Morelos is collaborating with the advertising, promotion, and registration, in addition to putting our own altar in the office of Niños Héroes.
+Additionally, Experience Puerto Morelos collaborated with the advertising, promotion, and registration, in addition to putting our own altar in the office of Niños Héroes.
+Unfortunately, rain poured down on us just as the altars were ready and event was scheduled to start.
+But many people still participated and enjoyed this lovely tradition.

 We hope that “Muerto Morelos” is a celebration in which the entire town participates and that year after year it continues to grow until it becomes a reference in the Riviera Maya.

-XPM is honoring our dear friends Gustavo and Dave, and Juan Amaya Sr.
+In 2022, XPM is honored our dear friends Gustavo and Dave, and Juan Amaya Sr.

 David Sanderson (June 17, 1973 – July 21, 2022) was the owner of Ocean Barriers, a very visible company in PM that cleaned the sargazo from our beaches.
 Dave was a force of nature and we still can’t believe that he’s gone – but never forgotten!